ganimaedes/fm/README.md

 # fm

-Fm is a minimal file manager/viewer for linux
+Fm is a terminal file manager/viewer for linux

 To compile with gcc: